Adapt and Stabilize, Then Learn and Optimize: A New Approach to Adaptive LQR: Future work

-All prior works cited in Section \ref{sec:related_work} that solve the adaptive LQR problem - including OFU, as shown by \cite{lale2022reinforcement} - rely on parameter learning to maintain closed-loop stability.
-As a result, it is impossible to introduce any significant forgetting factor into prior approaches.
-MRAC-LQR is designed to guarantee closed-loop stability online without requiring parameter learning, and is thus uniquely positioned to accommodate forgetting in the least-squares adaptive law.
-This enables us to consider a problem extension of high practical importance: the setting where $A_*$ and $B_*$ may vary unpredictably with time, corresponding to real-time environment changes or damage.
+All prior works cited in Section \ref{sec:related_work} that solve the adaptive LQR problem - including OFU, as shown by \cite{lale2022reinforcement} - rely on parameter learning to ensure closed-loop stability.
+As a result, it is impossible to introduce any significant forgetting factor into prior approaches without compromising stability.
+MRAC-LQR has a global stability guarantee which does not require $\hat{\Theta}_t \to \Theta_*$, and is thus uniquely able to accommodate a forgetting factor in the RLS parameter estimator in \eqref{eqn:RLS_cov_inv_update}-\eqref{eqn:RLS_param_update}.
+This enables us in future work to consider a problem extension of high practical importance: the setting where $A_*$ and $B_*$ may vary unpredictably with time, corresponding to real-time environment changes or damage.